Walker Sons and Company

-Walker Sons and Company was an engineering firm established in Kandy in 1854 by a Scottish engineer, John Walker, as John Walker and Co.
+Walker Sons and Company was a Sri Lankan engineering firm established in Kandy in 1854 by a Scottish engineer, John Walker, as John Walker and Co.
 It was the seventh oldest operating company in Sri Lanka.
 Today, the name operates as an investment holding company under the umbrella of the MTD Walkers group, but ceased operations in its original form in the 1980s.

 John Walker was born 24 August 1819 in Doune, Scotland the seventh child of James Walker, a cobbler, and Christina née Strang.
 He attended school in Deanston and was apprenticed in the engineering shop of Deanston cotton mill, operated by James Finlay and Company.
 In 1842 he travelled to Ceylon to work as an engineer for Wilson, Ritchie and Co.
 Over the next 12 years Walker worked as an engineer for a number of firms in Ceylon before returning to Scotland in 1854.
 In Scotland Walker met up with William Turner, an engineer whom he had known in Ceylon, who encouraged him to return to Ceylon to work with his engineering business in Kandy.
 Walker established his own engineering firm, John Walker & Co., at Trincomalee Street in Kandy manufacturing machinery for the colony's rapidly developing coffee industry.
 This included the invention of a disc pulping machine, patented in 1860, which was exported to other coffee producing countries.
 In 1862 his brother William joined him as a partner in the company.
 In 1870 they opened branches in Badulla and Haldummulla, which were followed by branches in Dikoya and Dimbula in 1873.
 Walker founded a new company, Walker and Greig in 1873 to supply machinery to the new tea plantations after a blight destroyed most of the coffee plantations in the country.
 The business also diversified into marine engineering, building and construction.
 In 1880 the company manufactured the first tea rolling machine and developed the Colombo Pressure Dryer, which is still in use in some tea estates today.
 The same year the company relocated their headquarters from Kandy to Colombo and Walker retired to Scotland but retained his business interests in Ceylon until his death in 1888.
 Following Walker's death, his son John, came out to Ceylon and took over the company.
 In 1891 the firm was incorporated as a limited liability company, Walker Sons and Company, and registered on the London Stock Exchange.